-As part of addressing the threat of nonindigenous species (NIS) introductions to California waters, and as required by Public Resources Code (PRC) 71205.3(b), California State Lands Commission (Commission) staff must prepare a report on the efficacy, availability, and environmental impacts, including the effect on water quality, of currently available technologies for ballast water treatment.
-This report is submitted 18 months prior to each implementation date specified in PRC 71205.3 for ballast water discharge performance standards.
-This report summarizes developments in ballast water treatment technologies for the upcoming January 1st, 2014 implementation date for existing vessels with a ballast water capacity of 1500 - 5000 metric tons.
-This vessel size class encompasses 8% of unique vessels visiting California ports from January 2000 to March 2012.
+As part of addressing the threat of nonindigenous species (NIS) introductions to California waters, and as required by Public Resources Code (PRC) 71205.3(b), California State Lands Commission (Commission) is to prepare a report on the efficacy, availability, and environmental impacts, including the effect on water quality, of currently available technologies for ballast water treatment.
+This report is to be submitted 18 months prior to each implementation date specified in PRC 71205.3 for ballast water discharge performance standards.
+This report summarizes developments in ballast water treatment technologies for the upcoming January 1, 2014 implementation date for existing vessels with a ballast water capacity of 1500 - 5000 metric tons.
+This vessel size class encompasses 8% of unique vessels that visited California ports from January 2000 to March 2012.

-Thirteen ballast water treatment systems showed the potential to treat ballast water to California's standards (there were eight systems that fit this category in 2010).
-Potential was determined by examining third-party treatment system testing data.
-If at least one test under shipboard or land-based testing conditions revealed that treated ballast water met or exceeded California's performance standards for ballast water discharges, that system was determined to have the potential to treat ballast water to California's standards.
-Data collected under shipboard testing conditions were given more weight in this analysis because the sampling conditions more closely reflect those of the practical limitations associated with onboard ship sampling and evaluation, where physical and operational constraints limit the volume of water that can be collected.
+No systems demonstrated the ability to meet California's ballast water discharge standards in 100% of land-based third-party tests.
+Independent, third-party testing data indicates that twelve ballast water treatment systems demonstrated the ability in at least one land-based or shipboard test to treat ballast water to California's performance standards, an increase of 5 systems from 2010.
+Data collected under shipboard testing conditions were considered more indicative in this analysis of the efficacy of treatment systems onboard ships because the sampling conditions more closely reflect those of the practical limitations associated with onboard water sampling and evaluation, where physical and operational constraints limit the volume of water that can be collected and the amount of time under which sampling can occur.

-More rigorous evaluation criteria were applied to the thirteen systems that demonstrated the potential to treat ballast water to acceptable levels, in order to determine the proportion of tests that met or exceeded California's performance standards.
-Six systems showed this potential at least 50% of the time in landbased or shipboard tests (three systems fulfilled this criterion in 2010).
-Three systems showed this potential in 100% of shipboard tests (one system fulfilled this criterion in 2010).
-One additional system demonstrated potential in 100% of shipboard tests but did not conduct tests for total bacteria.
-These data indicate that there are ballast water treatment technologies available that have the potential to treat ballast water to California's performance standards for the discharge of ballast water.
-Even though the available data suggest that systems can meet the protective California standard for the 10-50 micron size class, staff's ability to make robust conclusions is limited by the availability of data sensitive enough to be applicable to California's standard for this size class.
-In order to collect rigorous and standardized data associated with treatment system success for the 10-50 size class under real-world conditions, shipboard compliance assessment protocols are necessary; these compliance assessment protocols are currently under development by Commission staff.
+More rigorous evaluation criteria were applied to the twelve systems that demonstrated the ability to treat ballast water to acceptable levels, in order to determine the proportion of tests that met California's performance standards.
+Six systems showed this ability at least 50% of the time in land-based or shipboard tests (only three systems fulfilled this more rigorous criterion in 2010).
+Three systems demonstrated this ability in 100% of shipboard tests (one system met this criterion in 2010), and one additional system showed this ability in 100% of shipboard tests but did not conduct tests for culturable heterotrophic bacteria.

+In general, the quantity and quality of ballast water treatment systems have improved since the 2010 Report, but important areas of uncertainty persist in the field.
+Available data suggest that systems may be able to meet the protective California standard for the 10-50 micron size class, but staff's ability to make robust conclusions is limited by available data sensitive enough to be applicable to California's standard for this size class.
+Additionally, no logistically feasible tests are widely used to evaluate ballast water discharges for virus concentrations or for total bacteria (other than standard, widely used tests that use the proxy of culturable heterotrophic bacteria).
+Therefore, no conclusion can be made regarding whether or not systems are meeting California's viral standard.